Treating an Abdominal Aortic Aneurysm

 Treatment of Abdominal Aortic Aneurysm in Williamsport, PA

 Specific treatment will be determined by your physician based on age, health, medical history, symptoms, medications and other factors.
 Less severe cases may be monitored by routine ultrasounds and controlled by modifying risk factors or taking medications.
 Surgical treatment such as open repair and endovascular repair are common treatments for a threatening aneurysm.

-A vascular expert at UPMC Susquehanna can help recommend the right treatment to suit your individual needs and preferences.
+A vascular expert at UPMC can help recommend the right treatment to suit your individual needs and preferences.

-UPMC Susquehanna is dedicated to providing the most advanced care in the region for abdominal aortic aneurysms in Williamsport, Wellsboro, Muncy, and surrounding areas of PA.
+UPMC is dedicated to providing the most advanced care in the region for abdominal aortic aneurysms in Williamsport, Wellsboro, Muncy, and surrounding areas of PA.